mbaumer/us_hep_funding/docs/_states/HI.md

 # HI -- Sen. Mazie Hirono (D) and  Sen. Brian Schatz (D)
 ## HEP Grants
 ```
-In the past 5 years, this state has received  17  HEP grants, totalling  $9,112,000.00
+In the past 5 years, this state has received:
-Who have these grants gone to?
+17 HEP grants, totalling $9,112,000.00

                            Amount ($)
 Institution          Year
 UNIVERSITY OF HAWAII 2012     1714000